zacharydenton/noisehack/posts/2017-03-18-build-music-visualizer-web-audio-api.md

 }
 ~~~~

-With all of that out of the way, we're finally ready to draw the visualization.
+With all that out of the way, we're finally ready to draw the visualization.
 First, we initialize the canvas and compile the shader.

 ~~~~ {.javascript}
 const fragCanvas = document.getElementById('fragment')